jfallmann/MONSDA/README.md

 Welcome to MONSDA, Modular Organizer of Nextflow and Snakemake driven hts Data Analysis

-Automizing hts analysis from data download, preprocessing and mapping to postprocessing/analysis and track generation centered on a single config file.
+Automating HTS analysis from data download, preprocessing and mapping to postprocessing/analysis and track generation centered on a single config file.
 MONSDA can create ```Snakemake``` and ```Nextflow``` workflows based on user defined configuration.
 These workflows can either be saved to disk for manual inspection and execution or automatically executed.